PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 PX4 requires that the vehicle is already receiving `OffboardControlMode` messages before it will arm in offboard mode, or before it will switch to offboard mode when flying.
 In addition, PX4 will switch out of offboard mode if the stream rate of `OffboardControlMode` messages drops below approximately 2Hz.
-The required behaviour is implemented by the main loop spinning in the ROS2 node, as shown below:
+The required behaviour is implemented by the main loop spinning in the ROS 2 node, as shown below:

 ```cpp
 auto timer_callback = [this]() -> void {